bilayer crashing in 3.3.1 but not 3.2.1 mdrun

 You are welcome to run gmxcheck on the output files from this tpr file with the

-#8 Updated by Alan Dodd over 13 years ago
+#8 Updated by Alan Dodd almost 14 years ago

 I've always used surface-tension. pme_order was definitely patched, one of the